mysterious-coding/base_entranced/README.md

 No more changing maps with timer going down.

 ####Random teams/capts in siege
-Although base_enhanced supports random teams/capts, but it doesn't work for siege mode.
+base_enhanced supports random teams/capts, but it doesn't work for siege mode.
 In base_entranced this is fixed and you can generate random teams/capts even in siege.

 ####/forceready and /forceunready
 Use /forceready <clientnumber> and /forceunready <clientnumber> to force a player to have ready or not ready status.
 Use -1 to force everybody.